TRVP Staff Bios

 John retired from Tek in 2017.
 His interests include music (country, folk, & blues), reading, Scrabble, Trivial Pursuit, computers, forensics, and Christian apologetics.
 He is easily recognized by his colorful Hawaiian shirts.

-Byron was born in Sydney, OH in 1948.
+Byron was born in Sidney, OH in 1948.
 He graduated from the University of Cincinnati in 1971 with a BSEE degree.

 Byron was hired as a Field Engineer in 1971, working out of the Dayton, OH field office.
 He won several sales awards and contests, and in 1976 became his district’s Digital Specialist (logic analyzers) and later MDP Specialist (Microprocessor Development Products).